nevakee716/Timeline/help/Help_layout.md

 Set the ID of the nodes where you want your children to be merged by Step (see Exemple)

+### Stack :

+The different step will not overlap if checked.

 ## Steps

 Describe your step in a json file, then mimify it on https://www.cleancss.com/json-minify/